simplistix/configurator/docs/patterns.rst

 Config file that extends another config file
 --------------------------------------------

-With this pattern, config files use a key to explicitly specify another config file that they extend.
+With this :func:`pattern <configurator.patterns.load_with_extends>`, config files use a key to explicitly specify another config file that they extend.
 For example:

 .. topic:: base.yml
  :class: write-file